ragnar-vallhala/GPU_GEM/README.md

-# Laerning with GPU Gems
+# Learning with GPU Gems